 Throughout her career, Bell-Martin has focused on how to get people more interested in solving social problems and helping those in need.

-In her work with victims of organized crime, she has found that “we are more likely to participate in some type of anti-violence a community project if we have been exposed to a case that makes us feel empathy towards them,” explains the researcher.
+In her work on community responses to organized crime violence, she has found that “we are more likely to participate in some type of anti-violence community project if we have been exposed to a case that makes us feel empathy towards crime victims” explains the researcher.

 Empathy is the human capacity to emotionally understand the experiences of other individuals and connect with them through this understanding.